April Ashley

-April Ashley MBE (29 April 1935 – 27 December 2021) was an English model.
-She was outed as a transgender woman by The Sunday People newspaper in 1961 and is one of the earliest British people known to have had sex reassignment surgery.
-Her marriage was annulled in the court case of Corbett v Corbett.
+April Ashley MBE (29 April 1935 – 27 December 2021), styled as The Honourable Mrs Corbett from 1963 to 1980, was an English model, author, and LGBT rights activist.
+In the 1950s, upon being discharged from the Merchant Navy, she performed under the stage name Toni April at Le Carrousel de Paris in Paris.
+Ashley was outed as a transgender woman by The Sunday People newspaper in 1961 and was one of the earliest British people known to have had gender confirmation surgery.
+Her first marriage, to the future 3rd Baron Rowallan, was annulled in the High Court of Justice case of Corbett v Corbett.
+Ashley was appointed a Member of the Order of the British Empire in the 2012 Birthday Honours for services to transgender equality.

 Early life

 Born at 126 Smithdown Road (then Sefton General Hospital) in Liverpool, Ashley was one of six surviving children of a Roman Catholic father, Frederick Jamieson, and Protestant mother, Ada Brown, who had married two years before.
 During her childhood in Liverpool, Ashley suffered from both calcium deficiency, requiring weekly calcium injections at the Alder Hey Children's Hospital, and bed-wetting, resulting in her being given her own box room, at the age of two, when the family moved house.

 1950s to 1970s

-Ashley joined the merchant navy in 1951 at the age of 16.
+Ashley joined the Merchant Navy in 1951 at the age of 16.
 Following a suicide attempt, she was given dishonourable discharge, and a second attempt resulted in her being sent to Ormskirk District General Hospital psychiatric unit at age 17.
+She was treated with hormones and electric shock therapy in the unit.

 In her book The First Lady, Ashley tells the story of the rape she endured before transitioning.
-A roommate raped her, and she was severely injured.
+A roommate raped her and she was severely injured.